Felix McTeigue

-Edward "Felix" McTeigue was a Grammy Award-nominated record producer and songwriter.
+Edward "Felix" McTeigue (born 1971 or 1972; died July 24, 2020) was a Grammy Award-nominated record producer and songwriter.

 Career

-Notable songs by McTeigue include Platinum selling and number one Mediabase hit "Anything Goes" for the band Florida Georgia Line.
+Notable songs by McTeigue include platinum-selling and number one Mediabase hit "Anything Goes" for the band Florida Georgia Line.
 In 2017 McTeigue was nominated for a Grammy award for "Wreck You", a song co-written and released by Lori McKenna.
 Additionally, "Wreck You" was nominated for 2018 American Award for Americana song of the year.
 McTeigue also co-wrote Dallas Smith's top five Canadian Country song "Jumped Right In" which was certified gold in 2014.

 McTeigue began to produce records for other artists.
 Other writers and performers he collaborated with include Mary Gauthier, Amy Helm and Katharine McPhee.

 Previously a singer-songwriter himself, McTeigue released several critically acclaimed solo albums and performed at venues including The Fillmore in San Francisco, The Bottom Line in New York City and the Iron Horse Music Hall in Northampton, Massachusetts.

 McTeigue died in 2020 after complications from surgery.